counc009/taverntales/rules/character_creation.md

 can be flavored in any way you see fit.

 Alternately, you may choose to fight unarmed.
-To do so, you must take the Trait for unarmed ranged or melee combat&endash;"Power Within" in [Arcane](../themes/arcane#power-within--passive) and "Thorough Training" in [Martial Arts](../themes/martial_arts#thorough-training--passive), respectively.
+To do so, you must take the Trait for unarmed ranged or melee combat&ndash;"Power Within" in [Arcane](../themes/arcane#power-within--passive) and "Thorough Training" in [Martial Arts](../themes/martial_arts#thorough-training--passive), respectively.